NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Hyperspectral/classification/refl-h5-xarray/aop_refl_xarray_classification.md

 More detailed information about NEON's airborne sampling design can be found in the paper: [Spanning scales: The airborne spatial and temporal sampling design of the National Ecological Observatory Network](https://besjournals.onlinelibrary.wiley.com/doi/10.1111/2041-210X.13942).

+## Prerequisites

+Before completing this tutorial, you need to have generated a training dataset from the TOS data following the lesson <a href="https://www.neonscience.org/resources/learning-hub/tutorials/classification-training-data" target=_blank>Make Training Data for Species Modeling from NEON TOS Vegetation Structure Data</a>.

  ### Set Up Python Environment
  - *No Python setup requirements if connected to the workshop Openscapes cloud instance!*

  - **Local Only** Set up Python Environment - See **requirements.txt** in ___ to set up a local compatible Python environment.

-Using your preferred command line interface (command prompt, terminal, cmder, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment.
+Using your preferred command line interface (command prompt, terminal, etc.) navigate to your local copy of the repository, then type the following to create a compatible Python environment.

     For Windows: